Scott Yenor

-Scott Yenor (born 1970) is an American political activist, university professor, and author.
+himself.
 He is a member of the men-only Christian nationalist organization Society for American Civic Renewal and works for the Claremont Institute's Center for the American Way of Life.
-He wrote the 2011 book Family Politics: The Idea of Marriage in Modern Political Thought and the 2020 book The Recovery of Family Life: Exposing the Limits of Modern Ideologies.

-Yenor has taught political science at Boise State University since 2000 and has been open about his opinion on social justice programs at universities.
-His antifeminist views, claiming career women, include referring to some as "medicated, meddlesome and quarrelsome", led to a Title IX investigation and his being charged with civil rights violations by Boise State.
+Yenor has taught political science at Boise State University since 2000.
+A 2021 speech in which he described career-oriented women as "medicated, meddlesome and quarrelsome" and argued against recruiting women into professions including medicine, law and engineering drew national news coverage and campus protests.
+Boise State charged him with six civil rights violations in a process conducted under Title IX.
 Yenor is a graduate of the University of Wisconsin–Eau Claire and Loyola University Chicago.

-In January 2025, Governor Ron DeSantis appointed Yenor to the board of trustees for University of West Florida in Pensacola, Florida.
-Yenor’s appointment was accepted with mixed reviews.
-He vacated his post on April 9, 2025.
+In January 2025, Governor Ron DeSantis appointed Yenor to the board of trustees of the University of West Florida in Pensacola, Florida, where he was elected board chair.
+The appointment drew protests in Pensacola and criticism from members of the Florida Legislature, and Yenor resigned on April 9, 2025, before a confirmation vote in the Florida Senate.